About Columbia College-Fort Leonard Wood

-The Fort Leonard Wood campus provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
-As part of a network of campuses across the country and a robust online program, the college offers convenient courses to civilians as well as military adult learners.
+Columbia College-Fort Leonard Wood provides educational opportunities to working adults through its degree offerings and eight-week course format.
+With a national network and a robust online program, the college offers convenient courses to civilians and military learners.

-The Fort Leonard Wood campus has the distinct ability to provide services to students through the Educational Services Office on Fort Leonard Wood.
-In addition, classes are offered at another conveniently located Columbia College location in Waynesville, very near the Fort Leonard Wood base.
-The Waynesville course location provides students with access to it’s a high-tech computer lab, three classrooms and academic advising and student services.
+The Fort Leonard Wood venue has the distinct ability to provide services to students through its Educational Services Office.
+Classes are also offered at another conveniently located Columbia College venue in Waynesville, near the Fort Leonard Wood base.
+The Waynesville venue provides students with access to its high-tech computer lab, three classrooms and academic advising and student services.
 Students take a mix of in-seat and online classes.

-Columbia College-Fort Leonard Wood was established in 1974 to serve the military population and their families on the base and surrounding communities.
+Columbia College-Fort Leonard Wood was established in 1974.
 Today it continues to serve civilian and military adult learners in the area.

-Columbia College-Fort Leonard Wood is part of Columbia College's network of nationwide campuses.
-The first extended campus was founded in St. Louis in 1973 after an Army education services officer was interested in providing courses to Army recruiters in the area.
+Columbia College-Fort Leonard Wood is part of Columbia College's network of nationwide venues.
+The first extended venue was founded in St. Louis in 1973 after an Army education services officer was interested in providing courses to Army recruiters in the area.

-Today, the Division of Adult Higher Education at Columbia College includes 30 campuses, including one in Guantanamo Bay, Cuba.
-About half of Columbia College's nationwide campuses are on military bases.
-The Online Campus at Columbia College also serves students in the Fort Leonard Wood area.
+Today, Columbia College has more than 30 venues, including one in Guantanamo Bay, Cuba.
+The online program at Columbia College also serves students in the Fort Leonard Wood area.

 We know there's more to life than studying.
 When you're ready to take a break from the books, you'll find plenty of recreational, cultural and sports opportunities.

-Ft.
-Leonard Wood is a closed post.
+Fort Leonard Wood is a closed post.
 To enter the military base, guests must show a driver's license, a current state vehicle registration and proof of insurance.
-Civilians enrolling in classes on post must apply for a post pass, contact the office to get information about post access.
+Civilians enrolling in classes on post must apply for a post pass.
+Contact the office to get information about post access.
 Non-affiliated civilians from the surrounding communities are welcome to use on-post education program facilities on a space-available basis.